kubermatic/kubeone/docs/proposals/20210112-encryption-roviders.md

 * Provide a safe path to enable/disable Encryption Providers.
 * Support atomic(?) rotation for existing keys.
+* Support custom configuration files and external KMS.
 * Rewriting all secret resources (no just secrets) after enable/disable/rotate operations.

 ## Non-Goals

 * Deploy External KMS.
-* Safely manage (disable/enable/rotate) configuration when a custom configuration file is used.
+* Safely rotate configuration when a custom configuration file is used.

 ## Challenges